hci-lab/PyQuran/README.md

 PyQuran
 =======
-PyQuran is a python library providing functionality working on character and word level designed to make analysis on the Quran book faster and easier.
+PyQuran is a python library providing functionality working on character and word level designed to make analysis on the holy Quran, chapters, verses, and tokens faster and easier.
-With PyQuran, you can quickly and easily make analysis on the holy Quran, chapters, verses, and tokens.

 ## Main Features